Get started with Spotify for Artists

 Here you can select the images shown in the About section of your profile.

 Spotify gives you 1500 characters for your bio.
 You are allowed to use @tags for artists, albums, playlists and tracks on Spotify, or links to social media.
+You also get to select your artist pick.

 Artist fundraising pick: